JSchermers/frontend-nanodegree-mobile-portfolio/README.md

 ## to Run!

-optimized index.html, js, css and img are in /dist
+optimized index.html, js, css and img are in /dist.
+Run gulp default task

 use localhost:[portnumber]/dist/index.html